vizzuhq/ipyvizzu/docs/tutorial/channels_legend.md

 [Without coordinates & noop channel](./without_coordinates_noop_channel.md)
 chapter.

-Data on the label channel will be written on the markers on the chart. ipyizzu automatically determines the best way to position these labels, but you can set them differently with the style object introduced in the [Color palette & fonts](./color_palette_fonts.md) chapter.
+Data on the label channel will be written on the markers on the chart.
+`ipyvizzu` automatically determines the best way to position these labels, but you can set them differently with the style object introduced in the [Color palette & fonts](./color_palette_fonts.md) chapter.

 <div id="tutorial_01"></div>